FAQ

 Strategies/Relationships

-Is there a relationship between successive monthly VolContract futures expirations?
+Is there a relationship between successive monthly RealVol futures expirations?

-No. January volatility is distinct from February volatility and distinct from March volatility.
-There is no overlap.
+Not necessarily.
+Taken as discrete 21-day periods, January volatility is distinct from February volatility, which, in turn, is distinct from March volatility.
+There is virtually no overlap, except for perhaps a day or so.
 However, that said, volatility has been shown to be autocorrelated.
 This means that high volatility often begets high volatility, and low begets low.
 Another way to say this is that volatility often persists, or clusters.
 Therefore, if January were highly volatile, then February would most likely display higher-than-average volatility as well.

 I thought volatility was mean reverting.
 Now you are saying that it is autocorrelated.
 Aren’t these contradictory concepts?